demystifyfp/demystifyfp/content/fsharp/series/fstweet/deploying-to-azure-app-service.md

 ![GetStream New App Creation](/img/fsharp/series/fstweet/getstream_new_app.png)

-And create two *flat feed* groups, `user` and `timeline`.
+And create two *flat feed* groups, `user`, and `timeline`.

 ![](/img/fsharp/series/fstweet/getstream_new_feed.png)

 ![](/img/fsharp/series/fstweet/getstream_feeds.png)

-After creation keep a note of the App Id, Key and Secret
+After creation keep a note of the App Id, Key, and Secret

 ![](/img/fsharp/series/fstweet/getstream_key_and_secret.png)

 ## Postmark Setup

-Regarding Postmark, we don't need to create a [new server](https://account.postmarkapp.com/servers) account as we are not using it in development environment.
+Regarding Postmark, we don't need to create a [new server](https://account.postmarkapp.com/servers) account as we are not using it in the development environment.

 However, we have to modify the [signup email template]({{<relref "sending-verification-email.md#configuring-signup-email-template">}}) to the use the URL of the deployed application instead of the localhost URL.